A charming B&B near the Gap of DunloeInveraray Farm is located in a beautiful rural setting and enjoys spectacular views PLAN YOUR STAY

 Our B&B looks out across the Gap of Dunloe and the Macgillycuddy Reeks and is an ideal base to stay and explore the Reeks District and Killarney as well as the rest of the county of Kerry and West Cork.

-The majority of our rooms have wonderful views with the south-facing rooms overlooking the Gap and the Reeks and the east-facing rooms overlooking the gardens, Killarney mountains and Lough Leane.
+The majority of our rooms have wonderful views with the south-facing rooms overlooking the Gap and the Reeks and the east-facing rooms overlooking our gardens, Killarney Mountains and the Cork Kerry Mountains.
 Four rooms have their own private entrances so you can come and go as you please.
 We talk about the B&B in more detail in the Facilities section of the site.

 Inveraray Farm B&B is a great place for anyone looking for an active, outdoor holiday.
 We’re perfectly placed in between Killarney National Park and the Reeks District (otherwise known as Ireland’s Adventure Playground.